Skip to main content

 Connecting to a Device

-Ignition's Legacy DNP3 driver can connect directly to any devices that support Ethernet communication through the master station.
-It is important to make a new device connection for each of the outstations (remote devices), setting the source and destination addresses for each in Ignition's device connection.
+The Legacy DNP3 driver connects to devices that support Ethernet communication through a master station.
+Create a separate device connection for each outstation (remote device) by setting the source and destination addresses in the device connection settings.

 1. Go to the Config section of the Gateway Webpage.

-4. On the Add Device Step 1: Choose Type page, select Legacy DNP3 Driver, and click Next.
+4. Choose Legacy DNP3 Driver, then click Next.

 • Name: Legacy DNP3

-• Hostname: Enter IP address or hostname of the device.
+• Hostname: IP address or hostname of the device

 Connection Settings